Cambridge Farmers' Market Revitalization

 The building that integrates three historic areas of Cambridge

-John MacDonald Architect was commissioned by the City of Cambridge to develop a comprehensive business plan for the upper level of the Cambridge Farmers’ Market, focusing on increasing operational revenue, and supporting community connection, activity and exchange.
+John MacDonald Architect was commissioned by the City of Cambridge to develop a comprehensive business plan for the upper level of the historic Cambridge Farmers’ Market, focusing on increasing operational revenue, and supporting community connection, activity and exchange.

 Business Plan: Community consultations, review of existing conditions, code review, strategy plan with recommendations for governance, operations, programming and capital work.
-JMA provided full architectural services for the renovation, now tendered to within budget.
+JMA provided full architectural services for the renovation, which tendered to within budget.

 JMA worked with market staff, vendors and the general public, shaping a vision for the market as a “Community Food Hub” that can support present and future needs, by prioritizing grass roots and artisanal initiatives, and allowing for the flexibility that such enterprises require.